Steel vs. Graphite Iron Shafts

 Weight:

-• Steel Shafts: Generally heavier, which provides better control and feedback during the swing.
+• Steel Shafts: Heavier, offering better control and feedback.

-• Graphite Shafts: Lighter and more flexible, helping to generate more clubhead speed and distance.
+• Graphite Shafts: Lighter and flexible, generating increased clubhead speed and distance.

 Clubhead Speed: